MassFuer/mini-game/README.md

 - You start with score to 0 _(yes, I'm serious)_, 3 lives, and unlimited munitions
 - Avoid colliding with enemies, you'll lose 1 live, make a 360° spin and hear me crying [Wassuuuup](/assets/audio/spin.wav).
 - You got two options to avoid them :
-  - fire a projectile.
-If it's collide with the enemy, you'll score 1 point, enemy will disappear of the screen and you'll hear me again simulating a sonic rocket [Piou](/assets/audio/fire.wav) 😆
+  - fire a projectile and hear me again simulating a sonic rocket [Piou](/assets/audio/fire.wav) 😆.
+If it's collide with the enemy, you'll score 1 point, hear a (_satisfying_) [Boom shaka](/assets/audio/boom.wav), enemy will disappear on screen and you can keep going on targeting high score leaderboard
   - move around enemy with the directions keys
 >[!TIP]
 > I understand if you disable sounds.
 Just click on the top button dedicated for that !